-The IRS generally considers IRA withdrawals made before you reach age 59 1/2 as premature distributions.
-In addition to owing any tax that might be due on the money, you could face a 10 percent penalty on the amount.
+IRA withdrawals made before you reach age 59 1/2 are generally considered premature distributions by the IRS.
+You usually owe any tax that might be due on the money, plus a 10 percent penalty on the amount.

 OK for school